 - Severe bruising in your abdomen

 Your dermatologist in NYC can help you determine the cause of your bruising.
 Discuss your bruise treatment options with a medical professional if your bruise doesn’t heal by itself.
-There are a number of ways your dermatologist can help you.
+There are several ways your dermatologist can help you.

 Medical Treatment Options